 The first National Rehabilitation Engineering Research Center (RERC) for Prosthetics & Orthotics was established at the Northwestern University Prosthetics Research Center (now NUPOC).
 VA funds were augmented by funding from the new National Institute on Handicapped Research (NIHR) under the Department of Health, Education and Welfare.
 Later, NIHR was renamed the National Institute on Disability and Rehabilitation Research (NIDRR).

-Between this year and 1977, RERC Development Goals Projects included studies of endo-prostheses of the knee and hip; development of technical equipment for persons with quadriplegia; and myoelectric upper limb prostheses to provide good control over a wide range of output velocities or forces.
+Between 1972 and 1977, RERC Development Projects included studies of endo-prostheses of the knee and hip; development of technical equipment for persons with quadriplegia; and myoelectric upper limb prostheses to provide good control over a wide range of output velocities or forces.

 James Russ, CO, became first Director of both prosthetics and orthotics education programs at NUPOC.
 Mr. Russ served as Director of both P&O programs from 1973 to 1992.

 Margaret Pfrommer, who from adolescence lived with quadriplegia due to polio, began working at the Northwestern University Rehabilitation Engineering Research Center for Prosthetics & Orthotics.
 Ms. Pfrommer contributed (1973-1998) to NUPOC as “a peer counselor, author, teacher, advocate for persons with disability, receptionist, research assistant, and champion of assistive technology.”
-(Journal of Rehabilitation Research and Development, 39(6):2002, "Development of rehabilitation engineering over the years: As I see it".)
+(Journal of Rehabilitation Research and Development, 39(6):2002, "Development of rehabilitation engineering over the years: As I see it"; and Capabilities 2008(1)8-9.)

 NUPRL moved to the 14th floor and NUPOC moved to the 17th floor of the new RIC.